Safely Cleaning a Gun

 REMEMBER: CHECK THE CHAMBER FOR ROUNDS BEFORE YOU START!

-4. Pull “empty” rod back out of the barrel.
+4. Pull the “empty” rod back out of the barrel.
 Attach the proper brush to the rod.
 Soak the brush with solvent and run it up and down the barrel 4 or 5 times to scrub the pistol bore.
 Repeat with a new saturated patch until it comes out free of discoloration.
-Run “dry” patch through to remove remaining solvent.
-Check bore for debris and repeat if necessary.
+Run a “dry” patch through to remove the remaining solvent.
+Check the bore for debris and repeat if necessary.

 CHECK BORE FOR ANY OBSTRUCTIONS BEFORE YOU FIRE THE GUN!!!